Get started

 Press Ctrl+C to exit.

-For the purpose of this guide, we will use curl to confirm the URLs work, but you should also be able to see the two files we created by visiting your Funnel URL in a browser.
-You can see that we get a directory listing when we request the /public folder:
+You can use curl to confirm the URLs work, but you should also be able to access the two files you created by visiting the Funnel URL in a browser.
+Requesting the /public folder returns a directory listing.

 <pre>